paidiver/paidiverpy/docs/usage.rst

        In [7]: pipeline.save_images(image_format="png")

+   Please refer to our :doc:`API reference <api/index>` section for more details on the available methods and their usage.

 2. **Command Line Interface (CLI)**: Execute the package via the command line.

    You can run the package using the CLI with the following command: